 Branch Link creation options:

 Additional information on configuring your Branch Link can be found here.

-NativeLink™ Customization is available for contract-only customers.
+NativeLink™ Customization is available for Enterprise customers.
 Please reach out to your Branch account team to activate this feature.

 Go to the Deepview Manager Tab in the Configuration screen.
 Once there, locate the NativeLink™ Default deepview indicated by the following tooltip:

 You have the following options:

 - Edit: Opens the edit screen for the deepview.
 This option is only available on cloned deepviews.